ShadabFaiz/personal-voice-assistant/README.md

 ### v0.0.7 (Replacing PicoVoice with local STT) (TODO)

-PicoVoice requires an api key from pico service.
+PicoVoice requires an api key from picoVoice service.
 This is against the idea of the self hosting.
 It shouldn't depend on any other 3rd party.
 1. Restructing project structure to manage all different service (app / transcription server / etc) within same repository.
 2. Replace picoVoice Cheetah with Faster-Whisper for transcription.
+NOTE**: Currently transcription is processed on cpu, not on gpu.
+TODO: Make it work on cuda

 ---